gatsbyjs/gatsby/docs/docs/file-system-route-api.md

 ### Purely client-only app

-If you want your Gatsby app to be 100% client-only you can create a file at `src/pages/[...].js` to catch all requests.
+If you want your Gatsby app to be 100% client-only, you can create a file at `src/pages/[...].js` to catch all requests.
 See the [client-only-paths example](https://github.com/gatsbyjs/gatsby/tree/master/examples/client-only-paths) for more detail.